-8 Gesetzentwurf der Bundesregierung.
+&lt;sup>9 Gesetzentwurf der Bundesregierung.
 "Entwurf eines Gesetzes zur Abschirmung von Risiken und zur Planung der Sanierung und Abwicklung von Kreditinstituten und Finanzgruppen" Drucksache 17/12601.
 04. 03.
 2013.

-The analysis team uses the data from the UK FSA consultation paper9 to estimate cost figures for the EU Member States with some insights from the statistics in German industry10.
+The analysis uses the data from the UK FSA consultation paper to estimate cost figures for the EU Member States with some insights from the statistics in German industry.
 The approach has some caveats but relies on most recent available data.
 The analysis is based on an application of the UK cost figures for other EU Member States.
 The UK figures present aggregate cost for recovery and resolution therefore statistics from German documentation which provide disaggregate data are used to isolate the figures for resolution plan.
-The estimated ongoing cost range per annum of producing a resolution plan for the EU is between ξ 50 million and ξ 114 million for the institutions.
+The estimated ongoing cost range per annum of producing a resolution plan for the EU is between $\xi$ 50 million and $\xi$ 114 million for the institutions.
 Table 1 presents the findings.

-9 FSA, Consultation Paper 11/16.
+$^{10}$ FSA, Consultation Paper 11/16.
 August 2011 "Recovery and Resolution plans".

-10 Gesetzentwurf der Bundesregierung.
+&lt;sup>11 Gesetzentwurf der Bundesregierung.
 "Entwurf eines Gesetzes zur Abschirmung von Risiken und zur Planung der Sanierung und Abwicklung von Kreditinstituten und Finanzgruppen" Drucksache 17/12601.
 04.03.2013.

-Table 1 Estimated ongoing annual cost for developing a resolution plans for the institutions in EU Member States
+Table 1 Estimated ongoing annual cost for developing a resolution plans for the institutions in EU Member States\